Quantumly-Confused/discord-integration/README.md

   - `RCON_PASSWORD`
   - `RCON_PORT`

-These variables should be stored in a `.env` file in the bot’s root directory for easy management and security.
+These variables should be provided in the Docker run or other environment where python-dotenv is supported when starting main.py.